 This chapter first provides thoughts on how counsel might best to approach the initial hearing and then discusses particular issues that often arise at the hearing.

 Approach to the initial hearing

-Preparation for the initial hearing should begin when counsel first starts work on the case: in the preliminary discussions with the client and drafting the initial pleading.
-Prior to the initial hearing, counsel should consider the strengths and weaknesses of his or her client’s legal position, evidence and important witnesses, as well as the client’s ultimate objectives, and develop a preferred roadmap for the entire proceeding well before to the initial hearing.
+Preparation for the initial hearing should begin when counsel first starts preliminary discussions with the client and drafting the initial pleading.
+Prior to the initial hearing, counsel should consider the strengths and weaknesses of the client’s legal position, evidence and important witnesses, and develop a preferred roadmap for the entire proceeding well before the initial hearing.
 Does the client wish to expedite or delay resolution of the case?
 If the former, are some issues important to final resolution subject to summary determination at an early stage?
-Is it desirable that the tribunal make certain decisions – for example regarding applicable law, jurisdiction, interim relief, security for costs – prior to full evidentiary submissions?
+Is it desirable that the tribunal make certain decisions – for example, regarding applicable law, jurisdiction, interim relief, security for costs – prior to full evidentiary submissions?
 Is it in the client’s interest that there be extensive or minimal exchange of documents?
 When should this exchange take place?
 Should the claimant make the first evidentiary submission, or are simultaneous submissions preferable?
 How many witnesses?
+Experts (and, if so, on what topics)?
 How many hearing days?